hinzberg/JustNotNow/README.md

 ## History

+### 2025-04-21
+- Bigger Icons for List entries
+- New Form for adding new ToDo

 ### 2025-04-20
 - Added filtering

 ### 2025-04-19
 - Initial commit with boilerplate code.
 Add and delete sample data.

+## ToDo